caddyserver/caddy/README.md

 To change Caddy's configuration, simply POST a new payload to that endpoint.
 Config changes are extremely lightweight and efficient, and should be graceful on all platforms -- _even Windows_.

 Updating configuration using heredoc can be tedious, so you can still use a config file if you prefer.
-Put your configuration in any file (`caddy.json` for example) and then POST it instead:
+Put your configuration in any file (`caddy.json` for example) and then POST that instead:

 ```bash
 $ curl -X POST "http://localhost:2019/load" \